korigod/mavlink-rfcs/text/0002-mav-frames-revision.md

 * `TERRAIN` for frames with z equal to the terrain altitude, i.e. an altitude estimated using sonar or laser rangefinder.
 For underwater vehicles it's the negative distance to the surface;
 * `ODOM` for frames with continuous position, which always quite correctly represents vehicle movement in short-term although can drift in long-term.

-When describing vector values such as velocities, accelerations, forces etc. only orientation (rotation) of the frame must be taken into account.
-The norm (length) of the vector is always specified relative to the Earth, not to the moving frame of reference.
+When describing vector values such as velocities, accelerations, forces etc. only the orientation (rotation) of the frame must be taken into account.
+The norm (length) of the vector is always specified relative to the Earth, and not to the moving frame of reference.

 Not all combinations of these designations are proposed to be implemented as part of the current RFC.
 However, frames of reference named according to proposed convention could be added without separate RFC as pull requests against mavlink/mavlink [[6]](https://github.com/mavlink/mavlink) repository directly.